mottosso/allzpark/docs/pages/quickstart.md

     - Ubuntu 18 - `apt install python3-pip`

 ??? quote "Permission denied"
     The above command assumes admin/sudo access to your machine which isn't always the case.
-If so, you can install Rez using a virtual environment.
+If so, you can install Allzpark into a virtual environment.

     **Python 3**